Learning with me - courses and more

 Level 3 – Intermediates to advanced – Students who have been on many courses and are making baskets independently.
 New skills can be learnt and old ones reinforced and we can be more flexible in the techniques covered to assist your learning.
 These courses are to challenge you!

-Willow basket courses winter to spring 2026 -
+Willow basket courses June to October 2026 -

 You will be using home grown, colourful willows from my willow bed and some Somerset willow.